 - ½ cup shaved Parmesan cheese

-- Coat pan with more olive oil.
-Add the onion and cook and stir until softened, about 5 minutes.
+- Coat the pan with a little more olive oil.
+Add the onion and sauté until softened, about 5 minutes.
 Add the garlic and crushed red pepper flakes and cook, stirring, for an additional minute.

 - Remove the pan from the heat and pour in the vodka.
-Return pan to the heat and add the crushed tomatoes, turn heat to high, and bring the sauce to a boil.
+Return the pan to the heat and add the crushed tomatoes.
+Increase the heat to HIGH and bring the sauce to a boil.
 Reduce the heat to LOW and stir in the parsley, cream, salt and pepper.
-Allow to simmer while preparing the pasta.
+Allow the sauce to simmer over LOW heat while preparing the pasta.

 Nutrition information is automatically calculated using generic ingredients, and is an estimate not a guarantee.
 For more accurate results, please refer to the labels on your ingredients at home.

 Questions and Reviews

 Made this last night!! it was fabulous!!!
 I just returned from Italy and brought some parmesan home and needed a recipe!
 Had all the ingredients in the house!!
 Made dinner for 2 friends.
 Asparagus and salad, nice bread and wine!
 Rivaled any meal in Italy!!
 You rock!!

 How fabulous that you were able to bring back Parmesan from Italy.
 I love the sauce for this pasta and I’m so glad to hear that you loved it too!
 Huge compliments…thank you!